allengustrowsky/FairAssistanceQueue/README.md

 # Important notes
 - If for some strange reason things are not updating, try clearing the cache on the browser and refreshing.
 For example, this is accomplished on mac by simultaneously holdind down `shift` + `command` + `R`.
+- Although normally bad practice, `.env` files are added here to make this project easy to set up.